The location where Tupac Shakur was shot

-This is the location where rap star Tupac Shakur (2Pac) was shot dead.
+This is the location where rap star Tupac Shakur (aka 2Pac) was shot dead.

-It is situated at the corner of East Flamingo Road and Koval Lane in Las Vegas.
+It is situated at the corner of East Flamingo Road and Koval Lane in Las Vegas, Nevada.

-Earlier that evening, the group had watched Mike Tyson defeat Bruce Seldon at the MGM Grand Garden Arena.
-The post-fight party was due to take place at Club 662.
+On the night of September 7th, 1996, Shakur and his entourage watched Mike Tyson defeat Bruce Seldon at the MGM Grand Garden Arena.

-While they were driving east along Flamingo Road towards the nightclub, they came to a stop at the traffic lights at this intersection.
+While they were driving towards the nightclub, they came to a stop at the traffic lights at this intersection on Flamingo Road.

-Following the shooting, Suge Knight attempted to drive to a hospital.
-However, the vehicle was eventually pulled over by police at the intersection between Las Vegas Boulevard and Harmon Avenue.
+Following the shooting, Knight pulled a U-turn and attempted to drive to a hospital.
+However, the vehicle was eventually pulled over by police at the intersection of Las Vegas Boulevard and Harmon Avenue.

-The wounded rapper was then transferred to the University Medical Center of Southern Nevada, where he was placed into a medically-induced coma.
+At that point, the wounded rapper was transferred to the University Medical Center of Southern Nevada, where he was later placed into a medically induced coma.